10 Top Christian Fiction Books to Read This Year

 By Karen Kingsbury

-Karen Kingsbury has sold a zillion books–or something like that.
+One of my favorite Christian authors is Karen Kingsbury.
+She has sold a zillion books–or something like that.
 Most of those are based on the Baxter family.
 (They even have their own television series!)
 God used Karen Kingsbury to draw me back to fiction reading (after the fifteen-year, Holy Spirit-inspired hiatus mentioned earlier.)
 Her books nudged me into considering that I could write fiction.
-(That’s still a work in progress but getting there.)
+(That’s still a work in progress, but getting there.)
 Karen has her own style of writing that stands out from all the rest.
 Good, clean reading with real-world issues at stake undermined by beautiful grace.

 Bible Journal pages available in the Kristi Woods Etsy Studio